 - Work to expand coverage of medical nutrition therapy (MNT) services under Medicare Part B to include conditions beyond diabetes, kidney disease and post-renal transplant.

-- Work with members and third-party payers to position RDNs as preferred providers of preventive nutrition services as part of implementation of the Affordable Care Act.
+- Work with members and third-party payers to position RDNs as preferred providers of nutrition services.

 - Partner with primary care provider associations and key health care stakeholders to help shape payment policies for nutrition services.

-- Position Academy members in external groups involved with establishing procedure codes and associated reimbursement values.
+- Position Academy members in external groups involved with establishing CPT® (Current Procedural Terminology) codes and associated reimbursement values.

 - Publish free monthly e-newsletter MNT Provider, which provides members with information on how to effectively market and bill for MNT services.